 South Avenue Women’s Services provides surgical and medical abortion procedures from our clinic in Rochester, NY.
-Deciding on which procedure is right for you is a difficult decision, and our professionals are here to help by providing all of the necessary information and advice in detail.
+Deciding which of these elective procedures is right for you is a difficult decision, and our professionals are here to help by providing all of the necessary information and advice in detail.

 The process of surgical pregnancy termination is determined by gestation age.